-An original D.P.S.
+Consent to release criminal background information or an original D.P.S.
 Criminal History Report no older than 60 calendar days.

 An original Social Security Card, birth certificate, citizenship verification and income verification.

 A valid picture I.D. for all add-ons 16 years or older.